What kinds of research topics is MPS interested in exploring?

 Applications for approval of surveys are reviewed on a rolling basis by Research & Evaluation.
 Applicants should allow 30 calendar days from the time their application was submitted before hearing back on the status.

 In most cases, applications are not expedited.
 Due to the high volume of applications and the availability of members of the committee, it is not possible to review applications more than once a month.
-Applicants interested in an expedited review should contact Amy Nelson Christensen to inquire.
+Applicants interested in an expedited review should contact Marc Sanders to inquire.

 All addendums should be submitted electronically using the Application for Approval link and selecting the option for addendums.
 Please allow 30 calendar days to receive notice as to whether your addendum has been approved.
 It is advised to wait for approval of the addendum before enacting intended change(s) to the approved project.

 I'm interested in conducting external evaluations on behalf of MPS.
 How can I be set up to be listed as an external evaluator?

 Milwaukee Public Schools may request services from external partners for program evaluations or research projects.
 If you are interested in being placed on a list of external parters to perform these functions, please complete this brief survey.
 You will be asked to provide background information of your organization, qualifications and training of staff, experience, and references.